Underwear: Since 1970

 Underwear as fashion reached its peak in the 1970s and 1980s, and underwear advertisers began to focus less on comfort, health, durability, and overall practicality.
 Sex appeal became a main selling point, in swimwear as well, bringing to fruition a trend that had been building since at least the flapper era.
 Designers such as Calvin Klein began featuring near-naked male models in their advertisements for briefs.
 The increased wealth of the gay community helped to promote a diversity of undergarment choices.
 In his book The Philosophy of Andy Warhol (1975), Andy Warhol wrote:

 I told B I needed some socks too and at least 30 pairs of Jockey shorts.
 He suggested I switch to Italian-style briefs, the ones with the T-shaped crotch that tends to build you up.
 I told him I'd tried them once, in Rome, the day I was walking through a Liz Taylor movie – and I didn't like them because they made me too self-aware.
 It gave me the feeling girls must have when they wear uplift bras.

 Warhol liked his Jockey briefs so much that he used a pair as a canvas for one of his dollar-sign paintings.

 In the UK in the 1970s, tight jeans gave briefs a continued edge over boxer shorts among young men, but a decade later boxers were given a boost by Nick Kamen's performance in Levi's "Laundrette" TV commercial for its 501 jeans, during which he stripped down to a pair of white boxers in a public laundromat.
 Briefs however remained popular in America amongst young men from the 1950s until the mid-1990s.

 The tank top, an undershirt named after the type of swimwear dating from the 1920s known as a tank suit or maillot, became popular warm-weather casual outerwear in the US in the 1980s.
-Performers such as Madonna and Cyndi Lauper were also often seen wearing their undergarments on top of other clothes.
+Performers including Madonna and Cyndi Lauper were also often seen wearing undergarments on top of outer clothes.

 Although worn for decades by exotic dancers, in the 1980s the G-string first gained popularity in South America, particularly in Brazil.
 Originally a style of swimsuit, the back of the garment is so narrow that it disappears between the buttocks.
 By the 1990s the design had made its way to most of the Western world, and thong underwear became popular.
 Today, the thong is one of the fastest-selling styles of underwear among women, and is also worn by men.

 The 1990s saw the introduction of boxer briefs, which take the longer shape of boxer shorts but maintain the tightness of briefs.
 Hip hop stars popularized "sagging", in which loosely fitting pants or shorts were allowed to droop below the waist exposing the waistband or a greater portion of the underpants worn underneath; typically boxer shorts or boxer briefs.